jchai002/choir-justice-supplies/us/en/adding-a-new-user.markdown

 Once your extension is set up, you can add direct access phone numbers and extension access methods.
 In addition to an IP phone, Ooma Office for WeWork supports two different devices that can be assigned to a user:

 * **Ooma Office mobile app:** A smartphone app that allows users to make and receive phone calls over their Wi-Fi or cellular data Internet connection.
-* **Remote number:** A cell phone or landline number where calls to the Ooma Office extension will be forwarded.
+* **Remote number:** A mobile phone or landline number where calls to the Ooma Office extension will be forwarded.

 A user can use multiple devices, but only one of each type.
 For example, you can set up a user so that calls will ring on their Mobile App and Ooma Linx simultaneously, but a user cannot have two Ooma Linx devices.